ryukzak/nitta/ml/synthesis/README.md

 - open the `/app/.vscode/nitta.code-workspace`,
 - trust it,
 - install all recommended extensions,
-- check that the right Python interpreter is set in all subroots (do the `Select Interpeter` via `Ctrl+Shift+P` and use the one from pyenv),
+- check that the right Python interpreter is set in all subroots:
+  - do the `Select Interpeter` via `Ctrl+Shift+P` / `⇧⌘P`,
+  - select the interpreter at workspace level,
+  - choose "⚙️ Use Python from `python.defaultInterpreterPath` setting",
 - [configure Git](#git-configuration),
 - reload the window,
 - check that extensions work (type resolvers, autoformatters, etc., in haskell/python/tsx).